fmnoise/coldbrew/README.md

   (cached (with-meta fetch-customer {:expire 3600})))
 ```

-We can achieve same result using anonymous function:
+We can achieve the same result using an anonymous function:
 ```clojure
 (def cached-customer-fetch
   (cached